belodetek/black.box/README.md

 If multiple regions are available to un-block, click a country flag in the top right corner of the [dash](#dashboard).
 The device will re-boot with the new settings and un-block the selected country.

 # services
-A number of popular services are available in policy routing mode on [dash](#dashboard).
+A number of popular services can be selected on the [dash](#dashboard).
 If the service you require is missing please, email [support](mailto:blackbox@unzoner.com), IRC channel [#netflix-proxy](https://webchat.freenode.net/?channels=#netflix-proxy) on Freenode or use the live chat link on the dash to request it.
-In the meantime, you can disable `Policy Routing` (and optionally `Local DNS`) so all traffic goes via the tunnel interface.
+Also, disabling `Policy Routing` (optionally disabling `Local DNS`) as well as setting all `Services` to `none` will make unknown services work.

 # cancellation
 Please visit PayPal to cancel your `black.box` subscription.